iamantony/qtcsv/README.md

 ## 7. Examples

-If you want to try *qtcsv*, you can download [qtcsv-example project][qtcsv-example].
+If you would like to try *qtcsv*, you can download [qtcsv-example project][qtcsv-example].
-Don't forget to read README file!
+Don't forget to read README.md file!

 ## 8. Other

-If you want to know more about csv-file format, read [RFC 4180][rfc] standard.
+If you want to know more about csv-file format, please read [RFC 4180][rfc] standard.

 Also on [this page][csvlint] you can find useful tips about how should look proper csv-file.